Move Like an Animal!

-Students will be able to learn that different animals move in many different ways and be able to sort animals based on their locomotion.
+Students will be able to discuss different animal movements and be able to sort animals based on their locomotion.

 - Explain to your students that they will be learning about animal locomotion, or the ability to move from one place to another, today.